Here are five ways you may be wasting money on food.

 Maybe you don’t like cooking or simply don’t know how.
 If the idea of cooking every night frustrates you, then batch cooking is the perfect solution.
 This way you can prepare a few nights’ meals in one go, saving yourself time later in the week.
 Cooking extra portions for lunch leftovers is also handy.

 3. You buy your meals out

 Buying lunches and eating takeaway for dinner is the number one way people tend to waste money on food.
-Going out for meals is one of life’s pleasures but with a meal costing around $15–$30 on average, who can afford to eat out regularly?
+Going out for meals – for those who can while part of Australia is in lockdown – is one of life’s pleasures but with a meal costing around $15–$30 on average, who can afford to eat out regularly?
 Try to limit how often you eat out.
 Instead, pack lunches that you know you will enjoy.